J-K: Shopian admin says no migration; Kashmiri Pandits reject claim, resolve to never return | Law-Order

 - India

-Authorities in South Kashmir's Shopian attempted to put on a brave face by claiming that no exodus of Kashmiri Pandits had taken place from the district but the members of the minority community, who have since been camping in Jammu, ruled out their plans to return to the valley.
+Authorities in South Kashmir's Shopian attempted to put on a brave face by claiming no exodus of Kashmiri Pandits had taken place from the district but members of the minority community, who have since been camping in Jammu, ruled out having any plan to return to the Valley.

-While a verified Twitter handle of the Information and Public Relations department of Shopian claimed that the news about leaving of ''Kashmiri non migrant Hindu population'' as ''baseless'', Ashwani Kumar Bhat, whose brother Puran Krishan Bhat was gunned down by terrorists on October 16, told reporters in Jammu that he has migrated and will never return to the valley.
+While a verified Twitter handle of the Information and Public Relations department of Shopian claimed that the news about leaving of ''Kashmiri non-migrant Hindu population'' was ''baseless'', Ashwani Kumar Bhat, whose brother Puran Krishan Bhat was gunned down by terrorists on October 16, told reporters in Jammu that he has migrated and will never return to the valley.

 Puran Krishan Bhat was killed by terrorists in Choudharygund area of Shopian at a place which had a minority police picket at 20 metres and an army camp nearby.